 Getting Value for the Amex Platinum Card

 Even though the Amex Platinum Card comes with an annual fee of $699, you also get an annual travel credit of $200 so when you think about it, your annual fee is just $499.
-That’s still a lot, but it’s a bit more manageable.
+That’s still a lot to spend on a credit card, but it’s a bit more manageable.

 I should note that I’m referring to the Amex Platinum Canada Card in this post.
 U.S. Citizens also have access to a Platinum Card which has an annual fee of US$550 but comes with even more benefits than the Canadian version (which makes me pretty jealous but that’s beside the point.)
 So, if you are an American reading this review- it’s probably still beneficial just know that you get even more than I do.

-On, now back to the Amex Platinum Canada Card.
-The regular welcome offer is 50,000 points when you spend $3,000 in the first three months of card membership.
-However, if you sign up with a referral link, you get 60,000 points when you spend $5,000 in the first three months.
+Now back to the Amex Platinum Canada Card.
+The current welcome offer is 80,000 points when you spend $6,000 in the first three months of card membership.
+You can then earn an additional 20,000 points for making another purchase between 14-17 months of card membership.

-For some, that $5000 might sound like a lot of money.
+For some, that $6000 might sound like a lot of money.
 Well, it is.
-However, if you are going to spend it anyway (like I will) then why not.
-For me, I had a bunch of travel plans set in place with flights to buy and accommodation to book.
-I racked up over $4000 easy within the first month (thanks in part to the horrifically expensive flight I bought for my brother to meet me in Turkey for his birthday, best sister ever?
-I think so).
-I now have 2 months to spend the remainder ($1000) but I can do that anywhere that accepts an American Express card.
+However, if you are going to spend it anyway then why not.
+When I signed up, I had a bunch of travel plans set in place with flights to buy and accommodation to book.
+I racked up over $4000 easy within the first month alone after purchasing a few flights and making accommodation reservations.
+Even if you don’t travel, you can still use your card for any other big purchases that might be coming up and, of course, any day to day purchases as well.

-To be honest, I have found this a bit limiting.
-I had hoped that I could use it for all my purchases but there are plenty of places that do not accept American Express.
-Thankfully, there are a few ways around that.
-If online shopping doesn’t accept it, I pay via paypal and hook up my amex to my paypal account.
-If a store doesn’t accept it, I look to see if I can buy a giftcard for that particular store from somewhere that will (ie: Shoppers Drug Mart accepts amex cards and they sell TONS of gift cards).
-Sure, it requires a bit more work and effort but I want those points so it’s worth it for me to spend a little extra time.
+To be honest, I have found the day-to day purchases to be a little bit limiting.
+I had hoped that I could use it for all my purchases but there are still a few places that don’t accept American Express.
+Thankfully, there are a few ways around this.
+If online shopping doesn’t accept it, you can pay via paypal and hook up your amex to my paypal account.
+If a store doesn’t accept it, look to see if you can buy a gift card for that particular store from somewhere that will (ie: Shoppers Drug Mart accepts amex cards and they sell TONS of gift cards).
+Sure, it requires a bit more work and effort but if you want those points it’s worth it to spend a little extra time.

 Unlimited Airport Lounge Access

 One of the biggest benefits of the American Express Platinum Card is the unlimited lounge access you get.
-While I have no problem slumming it in the common area, I’ll admit I was curious.
-So I did a bit of research on these fancy lounges.
+While I have no problem slumming it in the common area, I’ll admit lounge access is very nice.

 Unsurprisingly, most lounges have more comfortable seating.
 They also offer free drinks and snacks, free WIFI, and some even offer showers.
 Paying a membership fee and then US$32 each visit likely wouldn’t be worth it, but with an unlimited pass?
-Yes, I’d check that out.
+I can come and go as I please.

-Last year I took about 20 flights, if not more.
 If you look at the Priority Pass website, a membership with 10 free visits is US$299 (or about CAD$390), while an unlimited pass is US$429 (CAD$560ish- which is more than the annual fee of the card once you take of the $200 travel credit).
+Plus, your American Express Platinum even works on some lounges where the priority pass doesn’t, which means even more lounge access options for cardholders.

-The American Express Platinum Card also comes with a few additional benefits that had me interested.
+The American Express Platinum Card also comes with a few additional benefits that I’ve been able to take advantage of.
 The travel insurance included is quite comprehensive.
 I always purchase travel insurance separately because I tend to travel for long periods of time (I recommend SafetyWing for this), but if I do travel for shorter stints, this will definitely save me money.
-Especially since turning 30 my insurance costs have gone up quite substantially (Not impressed.
-I’m 30 guys, not 90!).
+My amex travel insurance also came in really handy in November when Turkish Airlines lost my luggage for two days and refused to pay the full amount for the essential items I needed to purchase in the meantime.
+A quick call to amex and they set me up with a claim so I can be reimbursed the rest (they offer up to $1000 for luggage delayed more than 6 hours).

 So, is Amex Platinum Card is Worth it?

 If you’re a frequent traveller like me, it’s then it might be worth considering getting the American Express Platinum Card.
 Yes, the annual fee is high, but there are a lot of benefits for travellers.
-Remember, when you use an Amex Platinum referral link, you get an extra 10,000 points when you meet the minimum spend requirement.
+If you decide to sign up, I’d love for you to use my referral link which means we both get some extra points!
+You can find it here.